Ruth Aylett: Publications

 Aylett's book Robots: Bringing Intelligent Machines to Life?
 (2002) is a historical exploration on robots, on the history of robotics, and on research problems confronting roboticists.
 Aimed at high-school age students, it consists of a sequence of two-page illustrated spreads on each of its topics.

 She is the coauthor, with Judy Robertson, Lisa Gjedde, Rose Luckin and Paul Brna, of the self-published book Inside Stories: A Narrative Journey (2008), on the use of story-telling in education and the use of technology to assist in storytelling.

 Aylett is also the coauthor of the poetry pamphlet Handfast: Poetry Duets with Beth McDonough (Mothers Milk, 2016).
 It has a challenge-response format, in which a poem by one of the authors inspires a poem by the other author exploring the same theme.

-Family and politics

-Aylett was born in London.
+Aylett co-authored Inside DAMMA: the Department of Applied Meta-Magical Anthropology with Morag Burgon-Lyon, Greg Michaelson and Judy Robertson (Read Fiction, 2023).
+This satire on contemporary University life was written as part of a project on facilitating academic research cooperation.

+Equinox (Stairwell, 2023) was also co-authored with Greg Michaelson.
+This Science Fiction/Fantasy, written during lockdown, is about how an attempt to extract free energy from beneath Rannoch Moor breaks the multi-verse and angers the witches from Macbeth.

+Personal life

 She is the mother of writer and activist Owen Jones.
 She met her husband, union organiser Robert Jones, through their membership in the Militant tendency, a Trotskyist group within the Labour Party.
 He developed prostate cancer, and died in 2018.

-As a political activist, Aylett has advocated for the Labour Party, for improved labour security for university staff, for permanent residency for European Union citizens already in the UK at the time of Brexit, for academic freedom for faculty and students in the face of the 'Counter-terrorism and security bill' legislation by signing a letter claiming the bill ran counter to universities mission to foster free speech as well as being 'unenforceable' and 'unlawful', as well as support for transgender rights.
-She has served as one of the leaders of the Labour Party in Edinburgh Southern.
+As a political activist, Aylett has advocated for the Labour Party, for improved labour security for university staff, and for permanent residency for European Union citizens already in the UK at the time of Brexit.
+She has been advocating for academic freedom for faculty and students in the face of the 'Counter-terrorism and security bill' legislation (2015) by signing a letter claiming the bill ran counter to universities' mission to foster free speech as well as being 'unenforceable' and 'unlawful'.
+In addition to her support for transgender rights, she has served as one of the leaders of the Labour Party in Edinburgh Southern.